Pregabalin Addiction

 Aftercare support

 Recovery is an ongoing journey at Banbury Lodge, and we’re committed to supporting you long after your inpatient programme ends.
-Our aftercare services are designed to help you maintain your progress, offering ongoing therapy, support groups and resources tailored to your needs.
+Our aftercare services are designed to help you maintain your progress, prevent relapse, offering ongoing therapy, support groups and resources tailored to your needs.
 With these tools, you’ll be well-equipped to continue your path to long-term recovery, embracing a life free from addiction.

 What’s next?

-If you or someone you love is struggling with Pregabalin addiction, don’t wait to seek help.
+Seeking professional help early can significantly improve outcomes for those struggling with pregabalin misuse or addiction, and if you or someone you love is struggling with Pregabalin addiction, don’t wait to seek help.
 Banbury Lodge offers a dedicated Pregabalin addiction treatment programme designed to support your journey to recovery with expert care and compassion.
 Our team is here to guide you every step of the way, providing the tools and support needed to reclaim your life.

 Reach out to us today and take the first step toward a healthier, addiction-free future.